jbequ5/Enigma-Machine-Miner/SAGE_README.md

 This wasn’t just mining data.
 It was the raw material for something far greater.
 By intelligently capturing, routing, and synthesizing these scored insights, we could transform individual solving activity into a shared, self-improving intelligence commons owned by the community.

-This realization led to the creation of **SAGE** — the Shared Agentic Growth Engine — a complete decentralized platform where every Enigma Machine run contributes to a growing, community-owned intelligence layer that benefits all participants.
+This realization led to the creation of **SAGE** — the Shared Agentic Growth Engine — a complete decentralized platform where every Enigma Machine runs everywhere can contribute to a growing, community-owned intelligence layer that benefits all participants.

 ## The Flywheel

-Ownership demand in the subnet increases prize pools.
+- Ownership demand in the subnet increases prize pools.
-Larger prize pools drive more Enigma Machine usage.
+- Larger prize pools drive more Enigma Machine usage.
-More usage generates richer process insights and valuable data.
+- More usage generates more high scoring fragments (high value process data).

 This data flows into two powerful systems that ultimately feed the Product Development Arm, which creates the potential for massive value accrual back into the subnet, closing the flywheel.